-In April 2017 new regulations came into force requiring every Local Planning Authority to prepare and maintain a register of brownfield (previously developed) land which is suitable for residential development.
-This ‘Brownfield Land Register’ must be made publicly available by 31 December 2017.
+In April 2017 new regulations came into force requiring every local planning authority to prepare and maintain a register of brownfield (previously developed) land which is suitable for residential development.
+This ‘Brownfield Land Register’ was to be made publicly available by 31 December 2017.

 The register will provide an up-to-date, publicly available standard set of information on brownfield land that is suitable for housing.
 The key sources of the sites included are:

 - proposed brownfield Local Plan housing sites, including Barnsley town centre development sites (Publication Draft 2016)